sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tabs.md

 ## Usage

-The first child is the list or navigation landmark.
-Klean infers the contract from its descendants:
+Klean infers the contract from the real elements you provide:

-- `button[data-value]` creates a tab widget.
+- With the default `as="div"`, make the first child a list of `button[data-value]`.
 Each later direct child with the same `data-value` is that button's panel.
-- `a[href][data-value]` creates durable navigation.
-Native anchors and framework Links keep their normal browser and router behavior; no panels are required.
+- With `as="nav"`, put `a[href][data-value]` or framework Links directly inside Tabs.
+Tabs itself becomes the navigation landmark; no extra wrapper or panels are required.

 Keep a group all buttons or all links.
 A mixed group is ambiguous, so Klean deliberately leaves it unenhanced.